This Smoky Bacon Popcorn is loaded with delicious smoky flavor thanks to the addition of bacon grease and smoked paprika.

 Smoky Bacon Popcorn

-- Chop bacon fine.
-Heat a small skillet over medium high heat and add chopped bacon.
+- Chop 2 slices thick cut bacon fine.
+Heat a small skillet over medium-high heat and add chopped bacon.
 Cook until the bacon is browned and crisp, about 5-6 minutes.
 Transfer the bacon from the skillet with a slotted spoon to a plate lined with paper towel.
 Set aside the grease remaining in the skillet.

-- Pop popcorn via your favorite method (I use an air popper).
-Pour the bacon grease evenly over the popcorn and toss or stir.
-Sprinkle popcorn with cooked bacon, salt, and smoked paprika.
+- Pop ½ cup popcorn kernels via your favorite method (I use an air popper).
+Pour the reserved bacon grease evenly over the popcorn and toss until it's evenly distributed throughout the popcorn.
+Sprinkle the popcorn with the cooked bacon, ½ teaspoon salt, and ¼ teaspoon smoked paprika.